bterlson/blog/content/blog/typespec-for-openapi.md

 ## Enter TypeSpec

 TypeSpec is designed to be protocol agonstic, but the team has invested heavily in making great OpenAPI 3.0 emit.
 You can use TypeSpec to define most OpenAPI documents[^3] by using its `http` standard library which provides various types and decorators to add http-specific metadata like headers, query strings, or status codes.
 Writing OpenAPI in TypeSpec has many advantages over using OpenAPI directly.
-The two I'll cover today are that TypeSpecs are smaller, more readable, and can use API components.
+What I'll cover today is that TypeSpecs are smaller, more readable, and can use API components.

 [^3]: Some lesser-used features are not supported, like callbacks, but we're working on them.
 Some more-often-used features are also not supported, but we are working on them as we speak, like examples and xml.